 Send your notification by certified mail

 Send this notification by certified mail, and additionally purchase the physical return signature receipt.
-Request the green physical card option they give you at the post office, not the electronic signature receipt.
+Request the green physical card option they give you at the post office.
 It’s important to keep hard copies of all your correspondence.

 If you instead choose to walk in/ hand deliver your notification to the superintendent's office instead of mailing it certified, make sure you print out a receipt for the person who takes your notification to sign and date, stating the date received and who your notification is received by.
-Most issues we see with first notifications are when people walk their notifications in, so we HIGHLY RECOMMEND mailing certified, instead, for first and especially mid-year notifications.
+Most issues we see with first notifications are when people do not take our advice to send their notification certified and instead walk their notifications in, so we HIGHLY RECOMMEND mailing certified, instead, for first and especially mid-year notifications.

 That date of receipt by the office is VERY IMPORTANT.
-If you hand-deliver and your superintendent’s office worker complains or won’t sign for your paperwork, first, assure them that you are only requesting a signature of receipt, not for the NOI to be reviewed right then.
-If they still balk, or refuse to sign a receipt, turn around with your paperwork and take it to the post office.
-The $6-7 is worth your sanity.
+It is what proves your child's exemption.
+If you hand-deliver and your superintendent’s office worker complains or won’t provide you a stamped or dated receipt, turn around with your paperwork and take it to the post office.
+The $6-7 is worth your sanity and to avoid an argument with someone who doesn't understand Ohio law.

 Then...you are DONE with your side of the legal obligations!

-You are homeschooling, and should inform the school or e-school of your withdraw if it's during the school year, the same day.
+If your child is currently enrolled, you should inform the school or e-school of your withdraw if it's during the school year, the same day.
 There is no wait period, no approval.
-The district has 14 calendar days to get back with you if there is something missing from your paperwork.
-Again, this is not an "approval" of your right to homeschool, it is simply 14 days in which they can ask for missing information (such as if you forgot to include a child's birthdate) before providing an acknowledgement of your child's excuse from compulsory attendance laws.
-If you sent your NOI certified and with the return signature card, you will know exactly what date the superintendent’s 14 calendar day "clock" starts, and also who signed for your notification at the superintendent's office.
+The superintendent has 14 calendar days from his or her receipt to reply back with an acknowledgment, but your child is already exempt upon that receipt date.
+If you sent your notification certified and with the return signature card, you will know exactly what date the superintendent’s 14 calendar day "clock" starts, and also who signed for your notification at the superintendent's office, in case the office claims it was never received.

 Please don't forget to do the important step of getting that signature receipt!

 Go about your school year!
 Make lots of memories with your child!
 Everything you do, every part of living life, is educational.
 Ohio does not require you to keep track of hours spent.
-You simply gave an assurance of at least 900 hours of home education on your notification - this is on the honor system.
-This is "home education", not "school hours" or "instruction time".
-What does home education mean to you?
-It is so much more than worksheets and desk time, just as children in school are not being directly "instructed" nonstop either but are still in their learning environment; our home education law was specifically written to reflect this reality.
+You simply gave an assurance of providing home education in the listed subject areas on your notification - this is on the honor system.
+The law wording is "home education"; it is not "school hours" nor is it "instruction".
+What does home education mean?
+It could include instruction and worksheets and lectures but can be so much more than worksheets and desk time.
+Just as children in school are not being directly "instructed" nonstop either but are still in their learning environment, our home education law was specifically written to reflect this reality.

 Remember that every moment of every day is a learning opportunity for your child.
 You will not need to track, log, or report your hours.
 If you decide to track these things on your own, that is for your own purposes, and is not sent or seen anywhere.
 But if you feel unsure and decide to try to track for your own assurance, be sure to “count” every learning experience and conversation, every trip to the park, everything you do, to be accurate. :)

-To be clear, a log of hours will never be asked by a school, or by an assessor if you've hired someone who knows the law and their job, so use that time you would spend trying to feverishly count every activity you do, instead actually just being with your child!
+To be clear, a log of hours will never be asked by anyone, so use that time to actually just be present with your child instead of trying to feverishly stop and count every activity you do!

 Instead, we follow in the footsteps of those who fought for and wrote our law, who advocated for "full and minimal compliance with the law".